sroehling/FutureBudget/Retirement Simulator/AppStoreReleaseChecklist.md

 5. Commit changes made to project files above.

+6. Push the changes to the remote Git development server.

 ## In iTunes Connect, create the new version

 1. Cut and paste the "What's changed" information from AppStoreInfo.md